asinglebit/gpu-accelerated-particles/README.md

 # GPU Accelerated Particles

 This is a project I am working on in my spare time.
 Mainly for fun, research and mastering OpenGL ES 2.0.
-Eventually, this will become a particle system simulated and render entirely on GLSL shaders.
+This is a particle system simulated and rendered entirely on GPU.

 TODO:

+1. Add velocity buffer.
-1. Introduce gravity concept
+2. Introduce gravity concept.
-2. Add mouse position bound gravity
+3. Add mouse position bound gravity.
+4. Add timer.
+5. Add fixed simulation step support.